-DOB/Age: 13 April 2001 (20)
+DOB/Age: 13 April 2001 (22)

 Previous Clubs: Young Lions (2019-2020)

 A modern full-back who is as capable of supporting the attack as he is at defending, Nur Adam is among one of Singapore’s most exciting youth prospects.
 While the 2018 Dollah Kassim award winner’s talent has never been in doubt, it is Nur Adam’s excellent mental strength and will to succeed that sets him apart from his peers.

-DOB/Age: 22 August 1988 (32)
+DOB/Age: 22 August 1988 (35)

 Previous Clubs: Tanjong Pagar United (2011, 2012-2013), Home United (2012, 2018-2019), Geylang International (2014-2015), Warriors FC (2016-2017)

-Previous Clubs: Young Lions (2016), Hougang United (2017-2020)
+Previous Clubs: Young Lions (2015-2018), Home United (2019), Young Lions (2020-2021)

-DOB/Age: 29 November 1998 (21)
+DOB/Age: 29 November 1998 (25)